Tohono Oʼodham Nation: 2000–present

 Today, the tribal government incurs extra costs due to the proximity of the U.S.–Mexico border.
 There are also associated social problems.
-In an area of acute poverty, offers from smugglers for Oʼodham to assist in illegal activity are common, and in some instances drug traffickers have purchased Oʼodham land along the border.
-Many of the thousands of Mexican and other nationals illegally crossing the border to work in U.S. agriculture or to smuggle drugs into the U.S. seek emergency assistance from the Tohono Oʼodham police when they become dehydrated or are stranded.
+In an area of acute poverty, offers from smugglers for O'odham to assist in illegal activity are common, and in some instances drug traffickers have purchased O'odham land along the border.
+Many of the thousands of Mexican and other nationals illegally crossing the border to work in U.S. agriculture or to smuggle drugs into the U.S. seek emergency assistance from the Tohono O'odham police when they become dehydrated or are stranded.
 On the ground, border patrol emergency rescue and tribal EMTs coordinate and communicate.
 The tribe and the state of Arizona pay a large proportion of the bills for border-related law enforcement and emergency services.
-Former Arizona governor Janet Napolitano and Tohono Oʼodham government leaders have repeatedly asked the federal government to repay the state and tribe for the costs of border-related emergencies.
+Former Arizona governor Janet Napolitano and Tohono O'odham government leaders have repeatedly asked the federal government to repay the state and tribe for the costs of border-related emergencies.
 Tribe Chairman Ned Norris Jr. has complained about the lack of reimbursement for border enforcement.

-Citing the impact it would have on wildlife and on the tribe's members, Tohono Oʼodham tribal leaders made a series of official statements opposing President Donald Trump's plan to build a wall along the U.S.–Mexico border.
-While the 1986 Tohono Oʼodham constitution gives the tribe sovereignty over their territory, this is nonetheless subject to the plenary power of Congress.
-About 2,000 members live in Mexico, and a wall would physically separate them from members in the U.S. Most of the 25,000 Tohono Oʼodham today live in southern Arizona, but several thousand, many related by kinship, live in northern Sonora, Mexico.
+Citing the impact it would have on wildlife and on the tribe's members, Tohono O'odham tribal leaders made a series of official statements opposing President Donald Trump's plan to build a wall along the U.S.–Mexico border.
+While the 1986 Tohono O'odham constitution gives the tribe sovereignty over its territory, this is nonetheless subject to the plenary power of Congress.
+About 2,000 members live in Mexico, and a wall would physically separate them from members in the U.S. Most of the 25,000 Tohono O'odham today live in southern Arizona, but several thousand, many related by kinship, live in northern Sonora, Mexico.
 Many tribal members still make an annual pilgrimage to San Xavier del Bac and Magdalena, Sonora, during St. Francis festivities to commemorate St. Francis Xavier and St. Francis of Assisi, founder of the Franciscan Order.